How much does expat life cost in Phuket?

 Visa

 Tourists can take advantage of the visa-free regime for up to 60 days, but if you plan to stay in Thailand long-term, you’ll need to sort out your visa.
 The cost depends on the visa type, but on average, an education visa (ED visa) for one person will cost around 50,000 THB (approximately $1,400) per year.
 A work visa plus dependent visas for a spouse and two children will cost around 100,000–120,000 THB (approximately $3,200).
 You can learn more about different types of visas in the Visas & Border Runs section of our website.
-There, you can also apply through trusted companies recommended by Phuket Insider.
+Or just use the feedback form below to request help in finding the visa type that suits your needs best.

 Housing Rental